 Search Process Status

 We want to remind all of us, myself included, this effort Is much more than simply looking for a pastor.
 It’s a time for us to trust in God‘s faithfulness and ways that some of us may have not done before.
 It seems like a straightforward process…a position needs to be filled, advertise it, interview, Hire and move on down the road.
-Unlike most positions that are advertised by employers, disposition has eternal consequences.
-The person hired Will likely be the pastor who dedicates your next child, or performs the next baptisms, administers the next wedding ceremony, or sits beside you as you watch a loved one leave this side of eternity.
+Unlike most positions that are advertised by employers, this position has eternal consequences.
+The person hired will likely be the pastor who dedicates your next child, or performs the next baptisms, administers the next wedding ceremony, or sits beside you as you watch a loved one leave this side of eternity.
 Yes, this position is different, and we approach it differently.
-You may recall in our last family chat I mentioned the Ongoing formation of the pastor search advisory team? ( I called them the PSAT)!
+You may recall in our last family chat I mentioned the ongoing formation of the pastor search advisory team? ( I called them the PSAT)!
 Some of the members have been contacted and some had not at that point in time.
 I wanted you to know that that team is now formed and has had their first organizing meeting and is preparing to have their second.
 Members that are on the PSAT are: Becky Arndt, Chris Frankovich, Amy Golz, Brad Herman, MaryGrace Hjort, Andy Hynds, Brandon Jelks, Sarah Lux, and Linda Reining.
 When you have a chance, please thank them for their willingness to step into this role.
 It will take their time to perform the screening that needs to be done and fervent prayer as they approach each encounter with the various candidates they will be asked to screen.
 The position of Senior Pastor was posted on March 1st and was noted at that time that the beginning of resume reviews would begin May 1st.
 Seven days from today is May 1st.
 We have received some resumes and directed a few of the candidates to the website to complete the application that is posted there.
 The number of candidates hasn’t been overwhelming, but we should remain optimistic because we aren’t hiring a team of pastors, we are only hiring one…and God already knows who that one… This journey is us seeing Gods plan unfold before our eyes.
 We are asking each of you to continue to pray alongside us for wisdom and discernment along the way.
 Specifically, we would ask that you be an encouragement to those on the Pastor search advisory team.
 Lord willing, their efforts will be short lived, however, God’s mind is not ours and therefore their efforts may be much longer in duration…either way blessed be the name of the Lord.
 In either circumstance, their efforts will have eternal consequences…pray for their strength, stamina, wisdom, and for protection from spiritual attack….
 And while you are praying, don’t forget to pray for your friends, family, coworkers and neighbors who desperately need a love relationship with the Almighty Lord of All Creation…Church you are loved and you are sent.

 The last family chat we had we announced a survey that we were asking all of you to complete. we said we were going to take a short two weeks to complete the survey and review the results of it at our last elder meeting.
 The survey has been completed and last week we did review the results of the survey at the elder meeting.